 It’s true that a standard homeowner’s policy provides coverage for your personal belongings but there are exceptions.
 Typical exclusions can be expensive items of jewelry, sports equipment, artwork, musical instruments, electronics and other high-value possessions.
 Be sure to ask your insurance professional about any expensive items in your home to see if your limits would cover them or not.
 And if you are running a business from your home, you may need special coverage for business assets.

 Again the answer is yes and no depending on the disaster.
-Damage from high winds, hail or lightning is usually covered but damage due to earthquakes is rarely included.
+Damage from high winds, hail or lightning is usually covered but damage due to earthquakes is rarely included without added coverage for ground movements.
 If you have any concerns about potential damage from certain natural events, you can always get a quote to find out how much the extra coverage would cost and decide if the additional peace of mind is worth it or not.

 No misconception here!
 Our licensed insurance experts would be happy to discuss any questions or concerns about your home insurance and provide no-obligation quotes.
 Call Mitchell & Whale Insurance Brokers at 1-800-731-2228 or email us at email@example.com.